Electrical Service in Genesee, Colorado

 This page provides general educational information.
 Every home is different.
 The information here reflects what was typical when homes were originally built, not necessarily what is in your home today.
 Nothing on this page should be taken as a diagnosis or recommendation for your specific property.
 The only way to know the condition of your home's electrical system is a professional inspection.
 Call (303) 775-3221 or request a free estimate.

 About 80% of Genesee homes were built between 1980 and 1999, with a median year built around 1987.
 That puts the community in the Challenger panel window.
-Only about 20% of homes predate 1980.
-Genesee is an HOA-governed community with an Architectural Review Committee (ARC) that reviews exterior modifications, and it participates in the Firewise USA wildfire preparedness program.
+Genesee is governed by the Genesee Foundation, which has an Architectural Review Committee (ARC) that reviews exterior modifications.
+The community is in a wildfire zone and participates in the Firewise USA program.

 What That Means for Your Home